dxc0116/MyMIS/README.md

 # MiniMIS
-I am a manager of an enterprise.
 I usually spend much time to deal with kinds of management informations.
-And I love programming.
 So I want to develop a mini management information system to improve my working efficiency.

 The miniMIS is base on brower/server mode.
 It will be achieved by using ASP.NET and SQL Server 2005.